-So, is content marketing sustainable?
+So, is content marketing sustainable in 2020 and beyond?

 We definitely don't think it should be the ONLY form of marketing you do.
 Depending on your industry and offering, content marketing can see fantastic results when supplemented with ABM, direct, social and digital advertising, remarketing, events and PR.

-Whatever your mix, the Bc team agrees that the most essential element is getting the strategy right.
+Whatever your mix, the Bc team agrees that the essential element is getting the strategy right.
 Figuring out what information your prospects want at each stage in their buying journey and delivering to them time and time again.

 Something we also agree on?
 This will change over time - so strategic content marketing includes monitoring, letting the data feed the strategy and continually tweaking over time.
 How well you adapt to changing market needs is key to your long-term success in the content game.
-The good news is that we now have all the data we need to make those game-changing decisions in real time.
+The good news is that we now have all the data we need to make those game-changing decisions in real-time.

 What will you do next?